 In Displacement Syrian choreographer Mithkal Alzghair will examine the body and how it is viewed and acted upon by war, migration and revolution, while in French choreographer Maguy Marin's Singspiel a single performer will present a series of identities, aurally mute but physically eloquent.
 "Its humanistic and democratic message, poetic force and radicality will leave some indelible traces on the collective imagination long after its Irish premiere," says Perchet.

 Opening night will feature newly-commissioned Concert by Colin Dunne, a solo in which he confronts fiddle player Tommie Potts’ The Liffey Bank, an album considered undanceable.
-Phillip Connaughton will examine the unexplainable in Extraterrestrial Events, and Maria Waller Nilsson will also look skyward in applying the centrifugal comings and goings of celestial objects to the search for true love in merry.go.round.
+Philip Connaughton will examine the unexplainable in Extraterrestrial Events, and Maria Waller Nilsson will also look skyward in applying the centrifugal comings and goings of celestial objects to the search for true love in merry.go.round.

 The Abbey stage will host the spectacle Deep Dish, promising Baroque opulence in the form of a dinner party, while B-girls and B-boys will sweat it out in Volume 3 of the Top 8 team's Hip-Hop Dance Battle at Project, preceded by workshops and qualifying heats.